 The best gluten free onion soup mix

 Everyone should keep gluten free onion soup mix on hand — it's so versatile!
-And while it's true that the stuff you buy at the store is relatively cheap, it's not always safe.
-As you know, gluten hides everywhere!
+You may be able to buy something similar at the store, but it's not always safely GF.

 - Onion powder – You can't have onion soup without the onions!
 Onion powder has the most concentrated onion flavor, so we begin with this.